 National Drug Helpline (844) 289-0879

 The National Drug Helpline is a free, confidential, 24/7 hotline that provides information and resources on overcoming methadone addiction.
-Individuals and families struggling with methadone addiction can call the National Drug Helpline to find out treatment options in the community.
+Individuals and families struggling with methadone addiction can call the National Drug Helpline to find treatment options in the community.
 The methadone helpline operates around the clock.
-However, occasionally your call may not be answered due to staff shortage or high call volumes.
+However, occasionally your call may not be answered due to staff shortage or high call volumes, in which case, please call back at another time.

 SAMHSA 1-800-662-HELP (4357)